apache/fury/docs/protocols/xlang_object_graph_spec.md

         - values tracking ref
         - values nullability
         - values declared type
-    - Field name: If type id is set, type id will be used instead.
+    - Field name: If tag id is set, tag id will be used instead.
 Otherwise meta string encoding length and data will be written instead.

 Field order are left as implementation details, which is not exposed to specification, the deserialization need to resort fields based on Fury field comparator.
 In this way, fury can compute statistics for field names or types and